LLENN8/Virtual-Imouto-Misaka-Chan/README.md

     pip install -r requirements.txt
     ```
 4. Run the main script: `Chat APP.py`
 5. Run VoiceVox Docker image if you wanna Misaka Chan response with Voice (Please Enable VoiceVox Check Box on GUI APP).
-The commannd Below:
+The commannd Below (choose the one that suits your device):

     cpu :